modalitysystems/modalitysoftware-docs/twa/QA/Teamwork-Analytics-Data-Tests.md

 The "team" information API (team names, memebers, guests, owners) is t

-## Controlled Tests for team information - don't change them wait 72 hours and check
+## Controlled Tests - Per Team Information (Owners, members, guests, channel count)

+set these manually, don't change them wait 72 hours and check

-These tests
+comparison tests are harder, there is a variable

-## Comparison Tests - User usage data
+## Comparison Tests - Total User usage data (total chat messages, team messages, calls, meetings attended)

 Pull your CSV on 20th, the excel column 1 gives you a data, thats your period.

 The SQL only gives complete data - it checks for one record for the data after the data range, so we know the data range is complete. e.g. if you ask for ask for 30 days backwards from 17th, query will only work if we have at least some records for the 18th

-## Comparison Tests - Team total data
+## Comparison Tests - Total Team Information (Total Teams, Private Teams, Public Teams, Archived Teams)

 PS vs SQL,